Saltanofff/wsl-vagrant-ansible/ansible/Readme.md

 It is a good practice to move vars from hosts.yaml as separate files because:
   - when inventory grows -> not readable
   - harder to scale, refactor -> you need to repeat vars
-  - Risky variable precedence -> has low precedence and could be mistakenly overriden
+  - risky variable precedence -> has low precedence and could be mistakenly overriden
   - version control overhead, e.g. hosts are changing more often than vars

 A group variable file applies to a group **if and only if** the filename (or directory name) exactly matches the group name in the inventory (in the hosts.yaml).